itskarelleh/oddysee-hls-audio-player/CONTRIBUTING.md

 ## Getting Started
 1. Fork the repository
 2. Create a feature branch
-3. Follow our API patterns
+3. Follow our API patterns and/or the suggestions and steps provided by the issue assigned to you.
 4. Submit a pull request

 ## Core Principles